InserirAquiNome/crypto/cold_storage_wallet_free_and_more.md

 Cold storage wallets are the only safe solution in crypto.
 Because your private keys remain offline and the only way to sign transactions is with private keys.

-And because there is a physical separation from the internet - disconnect eth cable and no wifi networks.
+And because there is a physical separation from the internet - disconnected eth cable and no wifi networks.
 No one can grab your private keys from the internet.
 So you eliminate online threats.

 https://en.bitcoin.it/wiki/Category:Security